 “When I was an apprentice for Air Tech on earth, we put together the dome partials covering bars like this one.
 I dated Shawnda Kassia, her earth name.
 She was a dream to look at.
 I mean some serious eye candy, boy.
 Her real name was Lushian.
 They didn’t have last names.
 She was really sweet on me,” Teddy hesitated, then smiled.
 “Told me not to tell a soul.”

 “Nobody knew she was Thomian?”
-Jimmy asked.
+Jimmy questioned.

 “So she was scanned?
 Jimmy asked.

-“No, yes, I,….I outed her.”
+“No,… yes, I,…I outed her.”

+Teddy became silent.
 Jimmy refilled his ale and shot glass.